Raymi306/rs-game-engine/README.md

 - `on_update`
 - `on_exit`

-This simple workflow is inspired by the simplicity of the [Pixel Game Engine](https://github.com/OneLoneCoder/olcPixelGameEngine)
+This workflow is inspired by the simplicity of the [Pixel Game Engine](https://github.com/OneLoneCoder/olcPixelGameEngine)

 Please check out the [examples](examples)!
 In addition to showing off how to use various features, they also function as a set of tests to ensure everything is working as expected.